The tulips are done for 2019. Join us in April 2020 for another season!

 While the tulips are finished blooming and gone our Wine Tasting room and Gift Shop are open daily from 10 am – 4 pm.
 If you are in the area, we invite you to stop by and enjoy the expansive views of farmland and learn about what we do and farm while the tulips are sleeping.
 Taste some estate grown wine and wander through our 4-acre summer event garden.

 Life is about memories, moments and the simple times we have with family and friends.
 It is those memories and simple moments on the farm that drive us to continue the Tulip Festival every year.
-From expansive views of distant mountains to our vineyards, to strolling through rows of tulips in a rainbow of colors, we offer fresh flowers, food and fun for the entire family, rain or shine.
+Our festival will return next Spring with the tulips and from our family to yours we hope to see you with the changing of the seasons.

 From our family to yours, we invite you to experience the beauty we enjoy in the heart of the Willamette Valley.

 Prepare for your trip.
 See below for top Questions & Answers

 Friendly dogs are welcome on leashes, we just ask that you clean up after your pet.
 Many families choose to bring their dog, so consider if they play well with others when deciding to bring your dog.